 L15 - Up again on a diagonal cracks a bit grassy to the ending gully (50 m, IV and V).

-Without a compulsive route to the mountain top (50 m, III).
+Without a compulsive route to the summit (50 m, III).

 The timing of the climb are variables: to skilled climbers trained and familiar with this type of route it may take 5 to 6 hours.
 However, this route has become a frequent destination for parties often at their first experience in alpine climbing; there have been frequent cases of bivouac or even helicopter withdrawals.
 It is good that they provide a full day of climbing.

-Descent - The descent is mainly a walk.
+Descent - The descent is mainly a scramble.

 From the summit scramble down towards South (a short move graded II UIAA), getting the base of the rocks.
 Head to West (towards right facing out) to reach the saddle between Cusidore and Pedra Mugrònes named Forcella di Sovana.
 From the saddle scramble down a steep scree to the base of the NW ridge route and from here follow the path to Pedra 'e Littu, then the dirty road to the parking (about 2 hours from the summit).